 Third World Network (TWN) is an independent non-profit international

-network of organisations and individuals involved in issues
+research and advocacy organisation involved in issues relating

 TWN was formed in November 1984 in Penang,

 at the concluding session of an International Conference on